The need of writing and publishing children books in indigenous African languages

 Insufficient readership in African indigenous languages

-South Africa tries to promote all its 11 national languages and some anthologies containing different languages have been published.
-Gov’t departments are mandated by law to avail publications in all national languages but they don’t always comply.
+South Africa tries to promote all its 11 national languages, and some anthologies containing different languages have been published.
+Government departments are mandated by law to avail publications in all national languages, but they don’t always comply.
 The best practices of the South African publishing industry in indigenous languages could be learned by other African nations.

 Contemporary parents prefer books in English or French

-Some parents would deliberately not look for multilingual books because they consider English and French, as global languages with more privilege and opportunities for their kids.
-I have many friends who themselves aren’t able to speak any indigenous languages and evidently their kids too.
-Therefore, these parents would naturally not go for multilingual books except they are sensitized on their value and given the opportunity to access such books easily.
+Some parents would deliberately not look for multilingual books because they consider English and French to be global languages with more privileges and opportunities for their kids.
+I have many friends who themselves aren’t able to speak any indigenous languages, and evidently their kids too.
+Therefore, these parents would naturally not go for multilingual books except they are sensitized to their value and given the opportunity to access such books easily.
 For such cases, I believe eBooks and audio formats are very convenient to enable such kids and also parents to read and hear stories in an indigenous language.

 Here is our list of 37 apps and platforms proposing children’s books and stories for Africans and Blacks.

 The literary blogger James Murua has suggested 8 books by African authors that have been translated into several languages.
-If you are interested in buying children books in Kiswahili, then have a look at this collection from this Tanzanian publisher Mkukinanyota.
+If you are interested in buying children's books in Kiswahili, then have a look at this collection from this Tanzanian publisher, Mkukinanyota.

 The difficult access to literary translators in African languages

 African language publishing is progressively advancing.
-Even though the demise of the Noma Award for Publishing in Africa was a hard time, there is still hope: book festivals are growing, literary awards are increasing and political leaders are increasingly more aware of the need to value and support indigenous languages in the education and publishing industry.
-Jalada Journal is a good example of how attitudes to writing in African languages have changed for the better.
-In 2015 Jalada took a short story written by Ngugi Mukoma in Gikuyu and had it translated to close to 100 languages.
+Even though the demise of the Noma Award for Publishing in Africa was a hard time, there is still hope: book festivals are growing, literary awards are increasing, and political leaders are increasingly aware of the need to value and support indigenous languages in the education and publishing industry.
+Jalada Journal is a good example of how attitudes toward writing in African languages have changed for the better.
+In 2015, Jalada took a short story written by Ngugi Mukoma in Gikuyu and had it translated into close to 100 languages.
 This made it the most translated African short story.
 But the genius of their initiative was that most of the translations were between African languages.
-There was are also increasing conversations on the need to increase translation to African indigenous languages.
-One of such was organized by World Kid Literature and the recording is accessible here:
+There were also increasing conversations on the need to increase translation to African indigenous languages.
+One of such was organized by World Kid Literature, and the recording is accessible here:

-If you are interested in receiving monthly updates about African children literature, kindly subscribe to our newsletter:
+If you are interested in receiving monthly updates about African children's literature, kindly subscribe to our newsletter: